hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ```

 ### Alternative install method
 In some cases it's more practical to provide the local configuration via the `helm` command directly.
 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
-These will take precedence than entries in values.yaml.
+These will take precedence over entries in values.yaml.
 For example:

 ```
 # helm v3